rensandao/CarND-Term2-P2-Unscented_Kalman_Filters-Wei/README.md

  UKF : RMSE <= [0.0880, 0.0900, 0.3862, 0.2955]

- From the reslut, we can find that UKF shows a better effect than EKF's, espically in velocity.
+ From the result, we can find that UKF shows a better effect than EKF's, espically in velocity.
 And I think the parameters could be adjustmented for more trial, which would do better.

  EKF: